 Line a baking sheet (13 X 9) with parchment paper.
 In a medium sized bowl (microwave safe) unwrap and melt 2 sticks of butter.
 Don’t melt them completely down – but take them well past the “softened” stage.
 Allow to cool for about a minute.
 Then to the melted butter, add the whole 18oz. jar of Reese’s Creamy Peanut Butter.
 Stir well to combine both.

 NOTE on peanut butter – I used Reese’s brand.
 Any brand would work here.
 I also used creamy peanut butter.
-I have heard of people making buckeye candy with crunchy – but I can’t say that I am one of those people.
+I have heard of people making buckeye candy with crunchy – but I can not say that I am one of those people that would like it.

 Line the balls on the parchment paper lined baking sheet.
 Have them fairly close to each other – but not touching.
 Once you have all the balls rolled and lined on the baking sheet, next is the toothpicks.
 Insert a toothpick into the top of each ball – pushing most of the way through.